mcormier/StGeorgeCalendar/README.md

 ## How we use it? ##

 Integrated with some gross PHP to create one page with all months that slowly hides the months.
+People like to see the calendar on one page, embeddable calendars don't provide this option, bring on the PHP ickiness.

     <?php $now = date('Y-m-d');
           if ($now < date('2013-05-01')) { include 'calendar/April.html'; } ?>